The Routeburn Track Weather Guide for Hikers

 - Avalanche beacon

 - Avalanche probe

 - Snow shovel

 - Gas cooker (there are no cooking facilities available outside peak season)

-If you'd like to learn more about our awesome trips here at New Zealand Trails pick up a copy of your FREE BROCHURE HERE!
+For more information about our New Zealand Trails trips request a copy of your FREE BROCHURE!